tornado67/UsefulScripts/README.md

 # UsefulScripts
-ust script that I write for myself.
+just scripts and code snippets, that I write for myself.